ncrpugh/StarQuery/README.md

 A key part of StarQuery is that players are not required to use one specific SQL query to repair a fault.
 Instead, the game evaluates the changes made to the database state.

-When a player executes a query that can modify the database, the `Query Engine` first captures the current state of the relevant tables.
-The `Query Executor` then executes the player's SQL against the in-browser database.
+When a player executes a query that can modify the database, the `QueryEngine` first captures the current state of the relevant tables.
+The `QueryExecutor` then executes the player's SQL against the in-browser database.
 After execution, the resulting state is compared with the captured state to determine what the player actually changed.

-The `Repair Reconciler` processes these changes alongside the rules defined by the `Rulebook`.
+The `RepairReconciler` processes these changes alongside the rules defined by the `Rulebook`.
 It identifies transitions from faulty to valid values as repairs, while also detecting invalid changes, modifications to non-faulty fields and changes that trigger additional gameplay rules.

 This approach separates SQL execution from game-state evaluation.
 The database is responsible for applying the player's query, while the surrounding game systems interpret the resulting state and determine whether the player's actions constitute valid repairs.